leo1oel/lmms-engine/docs/reference/mfu.md

 # Model FLOPs Utilization (MFU) Reference

 This document contains MFU metrics for various model training configurations using LMMs-Engine, measured with FSDP distributed training across multiple GPUs.
-All the experiment are being conducted with 4*8 A800 80G SXM.
+All the experiment are being conducted with 4*8 A800 80G SXM using `fsdp2_trainer` with `vision_iterable` dataset for on-the-fly stream packing.

 ## Overview